Árstíðir – Pfalzkeller, St. Gallen (Nordklang Festival); February 16th, 2019

 Next up was Danish Singer/Songwriter Jacob Bellens – he was a sympathetic guy and his singing even reminded me of Jim Kroft at times, but his music didn’t speak to me much.
 Some of the lyrics were nice, but overall it left me cold.
 He had a cool see-through grand piano and played guitar too.
 His song introductions were mostly just saying the names of the songs and telling us which album they were on, but nothing that I could relate to.
 At the end, he asked if we wanted to hear one or two more songs and someone called out for one specific song, which he played.
 That one was actually very nice.
 I would have loved to hear more of that.

 Finally, after what felt like to long a wait it was time for Árstíðir.
 First, of course, they needed to set up the stage and they managed surprisingly quick.
 There was some weird vibe going on.
-Daníel, Guillaume and Jean.Samuel were OK, but Gunnar looked a bit worried somehow and Ragnar seemed nervous.
+Daníel, Guillaume and Jean-Samuel were OK, but Gunnar looked a bit worried somehow and Ragnar seemed nervous.
 That in turn made me nervous for them.
-I watched and waved hello whenever anyone looked at me, but left them alone otherwise – they were bus.
+I watched and waved hello whenever anyone looked at me, but left them alone otherwise – they were busy.
 Ragnar came over for a quick pre gig hug and that made the weird feeling recede.
-I was still nervous, knew it was going to be OK.
+I was still nervous, but knew it was going to be OK.

 Like the two performers before, Árstíðir were briefly introduced by one of the festival staff who told us they were looking forward to playing.
 She then tried to describe their style, realized it was impossible and told us to just to enjoy.
 They started with ‘While this Way’ and it was so powerful it blew me off of my feet.
 That is the way this song is supposed to be played!
 The audience agreed, cheering loudly.
 ‘Lover’ was next and brilliant as well.
 Everything was spot-on and the smile on my face grew bigger by the minute.
 Not only did the venue look great, the sound engineer also knew what he was doing.
 In fact it sounded amazing from every corner of the room as I noticed when I walked around to take pictures.
 Wow!

 Ragnar talked about how amazing that festival was and how happy they were to be there with so many other great bands.
 He also talked about the tour and where they’d go next.
 ‘Ljóð í sand’ followed, showcasing the string section.
 They are always wonderful, but there are some songs where it comes out especially well. 🙂 I totally loved ‘In the Wake of you’ that night .
 I love the waltz like melody of it, the strings, the lyrics and Daníel’s singing too.
 It all came together perfectly.
-‘Mute’ was amazing too, each and every song was the best it could possibly be that night. <3
+‘Mute’ was amazing too, each and every song was the best it could possibly be. <3

 Daníel spoke about letting the songs decide which language they want to be in and Icelandic landscapes as introduction to ‘Þar sem enginn fer’.
 Once again I marveled at how amazing and powerful that song is.
 It was followed by ‘Shades’.
 The combination of the two brought the house down.
 Usually, it distracts me from the music when I focus on taking pictures, but this night was different.
 I spent most of the night walking around with my camera, but it did not take anything away from how much the music touched me and how I felt every single note.
 I alternated between aiming for the best shots and letting the music take me over while singing along.Many times I managed to even do both at the same time.
 It was all sorts of wonderful. <3

-For the acoustic set they only did ‘Kill Us’ this time, but they did it without any amplification this time.
+For the acoustic set they only did ‘Kill Us’ this time, but they did it without any amplification.
 They just stepped out right in front of us, briefly introduced the song by giving us a small part of their history and played a killer version of it.
 Sadly there was some annoying background noise at some point, but it stopped soon.
 The moved back on the stage for ‘Like Snow’, talked about the meaning of “nivalis”.
 Once again I thought about the projections they’d used in Leiden, because they especially caught my eye during that song.
 It is beautiful either way though and really moved me.

 When Ragnar talked again about how hard it is to pronounce ‘Friðþægingin’ it occurred to me that I still haven’t tried it.
 Maybe I should.
 I know I do it a lot better now than I used to, but I have no idea if I’m doing it right. 😉 Doesn’t matter how it is pronounced though, the song is one of my favorite live songs.
 If that does not make you want to move, nothing will.
 Need I even mention that it was a bloody awesome version they played?
 I did my best to sing along too.
 There was a bit of feedback at the start of ‘Himinhvel’, but moments later it was gone.
 The sound engineer really knew his stuff.
 There are no bounds as to how much I love this song. *sigh*